Black Lung Disease

 The need for stronger silica regulations

 The current spike in black lung is in large part due to Appalachian miners encountering higher rates of silica dust than in previous generations.
-Regulations addressing exposure to coal dust were improved by a Mine Safety and Health Administration rule-making in 2014, but stronger regulations addressing silica exposure are badly needed.
+Regulations addressing exposure to coal dust were improved by a Mine Safety and Health Administration rule-making in 2014, but stronger regulations addressing silica exposure were badly needed.

 Ensuring coal companies keep paying the Black Lung Excise Tax